topnguyen/Elect/src/Logger/Elect.Logger/README.md

 ```

 ## License
-Elect.Logger.Models is licensed under the [MIT License](../../../LICENSE).
+Elect.Logger is licensed under the [MIT License](../../../LICENSE).